Wilhelman/DD-Wrath-of-Silumgar/docs/Alex_contribution.md

-As a responsible or UI i had to organise how to made ui to be intuitive.
-In a turn based game like this, it was difficult because the game have a lot of information and it was difficult to reach something clear and esy to understand.
+I designed the UI for the game.
+I had to organise how to made UI to be intuitive.
+In a turn based game like this, it was difficult because the game has a lot of information and it was difficult to reach something clear and easy to understand.
-My work in this project have been focused on programming, but i also made some things of art (most of them of UI).
+My work in this project have been focused on design and programming, but I also made some things of art (most of them of UI).
 I've done:

 * UI sprites for combat, loot menu and pause menu
 * Implement a task manager to manage all the combat